- Published 4 Apr 2019

 Can you share a story of a student you have worked with?

 One of my students was going to be a doctor; she really wanted to help people.
 Through the course she realized that being a doctor in New Zealand wasn’t the most effective use of her career.
 She’s a good scientist and mathematician, so she’s now working on microbiology and hoping to work on big global health risks.

 Where is the Students for High-Impact Charity programme now?

-We tracked the students who took the program and found that, while students during the course would say things like they wanted to stop eating animal products and change their career path, after a few months usually those changes wouldn’t really stick.
-Young people are influenced by everything around them, so while they might be influenced in the short-term by the program, long-term they might be influenced by other factors.
-So at the moment we’re winding down the programme mostly due to a lack of interest in advanced workshops.
+We tracked the students who took the programme and found that, while students during the course would say things like they wanted to stop eating animal products and change their career path, after a few months usually those changes wouldn’t really stick.
+Young people are influenced by everything around them, so while they might be influenced in the short term by the programme, long-term they might be influenced by other factors.
+So at the moment we’re winding down the programme.

 Perhaps what’s needed is longer contact with the materials.
 If someone is interested in integrating the Students for High-Impact Charity materials into their curriculum, where could they find those?